 I met with the local DHHSD director, who is culturally Deaf, and received some helpful information about captioned telephones and mobile CapTel.
 I was also assured their office would indeed serve as a co-advocate with prospective employers if the need arose.

-What wasn’t helpful was the lecture I received for referring to myself as “Hearing Impaired”, or the invitation to the monthly pizza night where only sign language was spoken, followed by “Most HoH people only come once; they have no way to communicate.”
+What wasn’t helpful was the lecture I received for referring to myself as “Hearing Impaired”.
+Neither was the invitation to the monthly pizza night where only sign language was spoken.
+This was followed by “Most HoH people only come once; they have no way to communicate.”

 I did not learn about CART from DHHSD and was given some material on learning sign language.

-My initial impression was that their services were more focused on Deaf culture and sign language, which is not my experience.
-My fitting into Deaf culture seemed more important than their meeting my needs as a lipreader, English speaker, and captioning consumer.
+My initial impression was that their services were more focused on Deaf culture and sign language.
+It seemed like my fitting into Deaf culture was more important than their meeting my needs as a lipreader, English speaker, and captioning consumer.
 I’ve learned more from my tribe of HoH peers than from my state agency or audiologists.

 In early 2018, I volunteered as a delegate for my state political party and requested CART for the March convention.
 The local convention organizer contacted DHHSD for assistance after the remote CART provider recommended an on-site provider would be a better fit for a political convention.
 What they (the same culturally Deaf director) advised demonstrated how misinformed they are about CART and CART providers, and that they clearly need to be more knowledgeable about HoH needs and accommodations.